 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Author Name: .
+This experiment is quantitative, easy to perform, and can be applied to screen living animals for host factors that influence pathogen recognition, uptake, and clearance.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera